 In vino veritas, the Roman author Pliny the Elder wrote.
 In wine is truth.
 It’s an old Latin phrase making fun of people who speak their minds under the influence of alcohol.
-The quote is buried in a rather hilarious and frightening chapter of Pliny’s Natural History devoted to chronicling drunkenness in Russian society.
+The quote is buried in a rather hilarious and frightening chapter of Pliny’s Natural History devoted to chronicling drunkenness in Roman society.
 In this context, the saying is a warning against excessive drinking, and is often followed by in aqua sanitas, or in water is health.

 Today, in vino veritas has been embraced by wine lovers as a positive, or at least a nuanced, statement.
 There is always that negative connotation of loose-lipped inebriation, but it also hints of a more positive truth, hidden within ourselves and revealed through wine’s mystical quality to elevate our spirit, as the wine we take at communion brings us closer to God.

 On two consecutive evenings, on two sides of the country, and with two different groups of people, I experienced this positive truth in wine.
 The first occasion was a wedding.
 About a hundred people gathered at District Winery in Washington, D.C., to celebrate the union of two men in a hilarious and unconventional ceremony that combined elements of Greek drama and slapstick comedy with traditional religious ritual.
 Wine flowed as freely as the tears, and there was cheese and charcuterie amidst the camaraderie.
 Throughout the reception and dinner and dancing that followed, total strangers bonded over their mutual affection for the happy couple.
 (At one point, I heard someone exclaim, “I want to meet his sister!”)
 And I became closer friends with people I deal with regularly but rarely in person.